isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 # <a name="S-source"></a> SF: Source files

-Distinguish between declarations (used as interfaces) and definitions (used as implementations) Use header files to represent interfaces and to emphasize logical structure.
+Distinguish between declarations (used as interfaces) and definitions (used as implementations).
+Use header files to represent interfaces and to emphasize logical structure.

 Source file rule summary: